Cornelii/TIL/Python/modules/Seaborn.md

 ## 1. Bar plot by seaborn

-seaborn is optimized to used pandas dataframe
+seaborn is optimized to use pandas dataframe

 example
 ```python